Domestic waste management in Hong Kong: HKSAR government

-Hong Kong government had implied different policies to deal with the Domestic Waste problem.
-EDB is the department assigned to manage the domestic waste in the town.
+The Hong Kong government has implemented different policies to deal with the domestic waste problem.
+EDB is the department assigned to manage the domestic waste in the territory.
 The programme on Source Separation of Domestic Waste was launched territory-wide in 2005.
 This programme aims to decrease domestic waste.
-The rationale behind the Programme is straightforward.
-Landfills are running out of space so it is necessary to reduce the wasteload.
-In recent years The Government has tested various forms of domestic waste separation and recovery to identify systems that are convenient to residents, cost-effective and best suit local needs.
-This policy implied by the government had been an element of decision making process now since this policy had caused some positive effect to domestic waste management.
-The actions took by the government is affecting the decision making process.
+The rationale behind the programme is straightforward: landfills are running out of space, so it is necessary to reduce the wasteload.
+In recent years the government has tested various forms of domestic waste separation and recovery to identify systems that are convenient to residents, cost-effective and best suit local needs.
+This policy enacted by the government has been an element of the decisionmaking process as this policy has resulted in some positive effect on domestic waste management.

 NGOs

 NGOs such as Green Power, a local environmental organization, organized various protests to express opinions to policies related to environmental problems.
-NGOs are usually invited by government to operate collection points in their existing premises.
+NGOs are usually invited by governments to operate collection points in their existing premises.
 Their collection points are initially intended to collect recyclables of lower value and require NGOs to provide space for accepting recyclable waste at their premises, space for temporary storage of the collected recyclables and resources including manpower, hardware, etc., to operate the recycling facilities.
-They also promote waste reduction to the public, this would affect the consultation of the public to the government.
+They also promote waste reduction to the public; this would affect the consultation of the public to the government.

-Friends of the earth (FoE) in Hong Kong had done a series of things to help promoting waste reduction and monitoring the government in different filed of Hong Kong.
-FoE had organized a field trip to Taiwan where a place had done good jobs in MSW programme; as Taiwan has implemented an advanced version (compared to Hong Kong) of MSW programme which included producer responsibility system, volume-based waste charge and an aggressive recycling of food waste.
-FoE has visited Taiwan in order to learn from other countries’s successful experience since it is one of the stakeholders during the policy making process of the government, learning some professional opinions from other country can facilitate giving opinions to the government in policy making process.
+Friends of the Earth (FoE) in Hong Kong had done a series of things to help promoting waste reduction and monitoring the government in different filed of Hong Kong.
+FoE had organized a field trip to Taiwan where a place had done good jobs in the MSW programme; as Taiwan has implemented an advanced version (compared to Hong Kong) of the MSW programme which included a producer responsibility system, volume-based waste charge and an aggressive recycling of food waste.
+FoE has visited Taiwan in order to learn from other countries’ successful experiences, since it is one of the stakeholders during the policymaking process of the government; Learning about professional opinions from other countries can facilitate providing input to the government in the policymaking process.